tsolakisgeo/DHAW2023/_syllabus/13-augmented_reality.md

 ### Weekly assignment
 - Create a 3D model of an interesting object in Agistoft Metashape and upload it on Sketchfab.
-- Have a look at the [proposed tools/topics](https://github.com/tsolakisgeo/DHAW2023/blob/gh-pages/_syllabus/13-augmented_reality.md#proposed-topics) for your final project.
 - Let me know when it would work for you to schedule a meeting to discuss your final project.

 ## Before Class